-‘Dancing With The Stars’: Full Cast Announced – Meet The Stars
+‘Dancing With The Stars’: Full Cast Announced — Meet The Stars

 As is the recent tradition, the new celebrity cast for season 24 of Dancing with the Stars was announced today on Good Morning America.
-The new season begins with the show’s 400th episode on Monday, March 20 at 8:00 p.m. for a two-hour season premiere.
+The new season begins with the show’s 400th episode on Monday, March 20 at 8 p.m. for a two-hour season premiere.
 This season will welcome back professional dancer Kym Herjavec and will pit new parents Maksim Chmerkovskiy and Peta Murgatroyd against each other.
-As always, Dancing with the Stars will be hosted by Tom Bergeron and Erin Andrews and the celebrity-turned-dancers will be judged by Len Goodman, Bruno Tonioli, Carrie Ann Inaba and Julianne Hough.
+As always, Dancing with the Stars will be hosted by Tom Bergeron and Erin Andrews, and the celebrity-turned-dancers will be judged by Len Goodman, Bruno Tonioli, Carrie Ann Inaba, and Julianne Hough.

-This season’s 12 dancing couples for Dancing with the Stars include:
+This season’s 12 dancing couples for Dancing with the Stars include the following celebrities.

 Nick Viall with Peta Murgatroyd

-Nick Viall is this season’s “Bachelor” who has both won and lost fans during the last few weeks of the show.
-He first appeared on The Bachelorette with Andi Dorfman, then later appeared on the summer series, Bachelor in Paradise.
+Nick Viall is this season’s Bachelor star, who has both won and lost fans during the last few weeks of the show.
+He first appeared on The Bachelorette with Andi Dorfman, then later appeared on the summer series Bachelor in Paradise.
 To say that he comes from a large family is an understatement.
 Nick has 11 siblings and has much to live up to as his parents have been married for 37 years.

 Nancy Kerrigan with Artem Chigvintsev